Who We Are

 Derick Dailey, Founding Board Member

-While in law school, Derick served as the James E. Johnson Legal Fellow at the Brennan Center for Justice at NYU School of Law.
-From 2016-2017 he was Board Chairman and Chief Executive Officer of the National Black Law Students Association, leading 6,000 alumni and student members around the world.
+Derick is a corporate litigation attorney at Dowd Bennett, LLP in St. Louis, where he concentrates on commercial matters across a range of industries.
+Derick graduated from Fordham University School of Law, where he was a Stein Scholar for Ethics and participated in the Institute for Religion and Lawyering.
+In law school Derick served as the James E. Johnson Legal Fellow at the Brennan Center for Justice at NYU School of Law and as Board Chairman and Chief Executive Officer of the National Black Law Students Association, leading 6,000 alumni and student members around the world.

-In 2014, Derick graduated from Yale University with a Master of Arts in religion and a concentration in Black religion in the African Diaspora.
-He was President of the Yale Black Seminarians and a Yale Public Service Fellow.
-While at Yale, he participated in global ecumenical convenings in Ghana, Zambia, Switzerland, and South Korea.
+Previously Derick graduated from Yale University with a Master of Arts in religion and a concentration in Black religion in the African Diaspora.
+He was President of the Yale Black Seminarians and a Yale Public Service Fellow, and served as a Christian Educator at Bethel AME Church in New Haven and Newington United Church of Christ in Newington.
+While at Yale, Derick participated in global ecumenical convenings in Ghana, Zambia, Switzerland, and South Korea.

 Derick has served two terms as a board member for Bread for the World and Bread for the World Institute.
-He is currently an executive committee board member for the National Yale Black Alumni Association
+He is currently an executive committee board member for the National Yale Black Alumni Association.
+He is a lifelong member of the African Methodist Episcopal Church.

 James E. Ehrman, Founding Board Member